Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 6. Right click on the database, choose "New query"
 7. Run this query
 ```
-select top 5 * from Activities order by timestamp desc
+select top 1 * from Activities order by timestamp desc
 ```
 Compare the value in the "SysTime" with the current UTC time.
-The difference should be no more than 15 minutes.
+Since the web job starts on 0, 15, 30, and 45 of each hour, you may not see any data ingested in.
+You can continue with the Azure Data Factory and come back here to check the data ingest.

 ### Set up Azure Data Factory
 1. Go to Azure Portal https://ms.portal.azure.com and choose the resource group you just deployed